Sick Building Syndrome Symptoms

 *Test for radon gas in your home.

-*Use more natural household cleaners such as vinegar, baking soda, lemon, and baking soda rather than potentially dangerous household cleaners.
+*Use more natural household cleaners such as vinegar, baking soda, lemon, and green tea rather than potentially dangerous household cleaners.

 *Try to get some fresh air daily.
 Go for a walk more often.

-*Keep a window in your home open at least one inch all year round.
+*Keep a window in your home open at least 1/2 inch all year round.

 *If your home or workplace was built during the mid to late 1970's, or early to mid 1980's, you should check the fresh air ventilation of your furnace and other indoor ventilation systems.
 Buildings built during the energy conservation standards period are still very much in use today.